 Skocz do zawartości

-European cultural heritage connected with the role of the Cistercian order, created in the 12th century, shows its economic, political and cultural influence within the area of the former Lędzko chatelaine (Lędzko-Konin land), then the historic Konin district.
+The European cultural heritage linked to the Cistercian order, founded in the 12th century, reveals its economic, political, and cultural influence in the region of the former Lędzko chatelaine (Lędzko-Konin land), which later became the historical Konin district.

-Being on the Polish land since 1145 they quickly gained confidence of the monarchs – Piast princes of Wielkopolska, who often used their wide European contacts for their own political objectives.
-Brothers from Ląd faithfully served Władysław the Short, Casimir the Great, Władysław Jagiełło and other kings.
-They also received general recognition from knighthood and noble elite of authorities of the 13th-15th century, the gained respect among gentry and clergy.
-Due to many legates the abbey in Ląd created one of the biggest village farms in Wielkopolska, covering in the 16th century three own towns and two remaining in their deposit (Królików, Kazimierz Biskupi) and many villages in former Gniezno, Pyzdry and Konin districts, Dobrzyń land and in Gdańsk Pomerania.
-The abbey possessed numerous goods in various cities (Gniezno, Konin, Pyzdry, Poznań, Gdańsk).
+Arriving in Poland in 1145, the Cistercians quickly earned the trust of the Piast princes of Wielkopolska, who often leveraged their extensive European connections for political purposes.
+The monks of Ląd loyally served Władysław the Short, Casimir the Great, Władysław Jagiełło, and other monarchs.
+They also gained the respect of the 13th-15th century gentry and clergy.
+Through numerous legacies, the Abbey in Ląd became one of the largest landowners in Wielkopolska, controlling three towns in the 16th century and many villages across the former Gniezno, Pyzdry, and Konin districts, as well as in Dobrzyń and Gdańsk Pomerania.
+The abbey owned properties in several cities, including Gniezno, Konin, Pyzdry, Poznań, and Gdańsk.

-Many towns remained in their hands for years, as their property or as a deposit, f. ex.: Chorzeń, Czeszewo, Kazimierz Biskupi, Królików, Lubomyśl, Rzgów, Sławęcin, Sławsk, Starołęka, Święcia.
-The Cistercian monks gained advantages from many other towns in the form of rents from located sums, tithes and other obligations.
-They maintained close relations with collegiate church of the Blessed Virgin Mary in Kalisz, cathedral chambers – in Gniezno and Poznań.
-The clock on the town hall in Konin, brought here in the 19th century, after the suppression (abolition) of the order, constitutes a significant sign of Cistercian monks from Ląd.
+Over the centuries, the Cistercians held several towns as either their property or as deposits, including Chorzeń, Czeszewo, Kazimierz Biskupi, Królików, Lubomyśl, Rzgów, Sławęcin, Sławsk, Starołęka, and Święcia.
+They benefited from rents, tithes, and other obligations levied from many other towns.
+The Cistercians also maintained close relationships with the collegiate church of the Blessed Virgin Mary in Kalisz and the cathedral chapters in Gniezno and Poznań.
+The clock on the town hall in Konin, brought here in the 19th century after the dissolution of the order, serves as a significant symbol of the Cistercian monks of Ląd.

-The abbey of Cistercian virgins in Ołobok is also indicated on the route, and from there the trail leads through Kalisz, where the Collegiate Church of the Blessed Virgin Mary founded in the mid 14th century, which in fact was much older and related to the collegiate church in the Old Kalisz (Zawodzie), was the central point, where Polish-German relations met.
-The collegiate church took over the tradition of the older St. Paul’s collegiate church, where body of prince Mieszko III the Old, founder of the Ląd abbey, was buried.
-From Kalisz, through Rychwał, Grodziec, Królików, Kowalewek, Rzgów, the trail leads to the monastery in Ląd.
-Its section in Konin leads further through Golina, Kawnice, Bieniszew, Kazimierz Biskupi, Gosławice to Konin and further on to Pomeranian estates: Kłodawa, Trąbki Wielkie and Godziszew, constituting the main spots of the so-called Kłodawa-Godziszew provostry (complex of about 10 villages near Gniew, Pelplin and Tczew).
-The route ends in Gdańsk-Oliwa.
+The abbey in Ołobok, home to Cistercian nuns, is also featured on the trail.
+From there, the route leads through Kalisz, where the Collegiate Church of the Blessed Virgin Mary—founded in the mid-14th century—became a central point where Polish-German relations intersected.
+This church succeeded the older St. Paul’s Collegiate Church, where the body of Prince Mieszko III the Old, founder of the Ląd Abbey, was buried.
+From Kalisz, the route continues through Rychwał, Grodziec, Królików, Kowalewek, Rzgów, and other locations before reaching the Ląd Monastery.
+The Konin section of the route continues through Golina, Kawnice, Bieniszew, Kazimierz Biskupi, Gosławice, and beyond to the Pomeranian estates of Kłodawa, Trąbki Wielkie, and Godziszew, marking key sites of the Kłodawa-Godziszew provostry.
+The trail culminates in Gdańsk-Oliwa.

-Ląd as one of the so-called three colonial Cistercian abbeys in Wielkopolska, was settled by a convent, whose major percentage constituted sons of Cologne townsmen.
-They were the only men accepted to the abbey from the mid 13th century to the mid 16th century.
-16th century national conflict forced the townsmen of Cologne to leave Ląd and move to Silesia, where they settled in monasteries in Henryków, Kamieniec, Krzeszów and Lubiąż.
+Ląd, one of the three colonial Cistercian abbeys in Wielkopolska, was founded by a convent primarily composed of sons of Cologne townspeople.
+From the mid-13th century to the mid-16th century, these townsmen were the only men accepted into the abbey.
+However, by the 16th century, national conflicts forced the Cologne townspeople to leave Ląd and relocate to Silesian monasteries in Henryków, Kamieniec, Krzeszów, and Lubiąż.

-As servants of Grand Teutonic Masters they actively participated in Polish political life, providing valuable services for Władysław the Short, Casimir the Great, Władysław Jagiełło, Casimir Jagiellonian and others.
-During the Warsaw 1339 Process they testified against the Teutonic Order.
+As servants of the Grand Teutonic Masters, the Cistercians played an active role in Polish political life, providing valuable services to Władysław the Short, Casimir the Great, Władysław Jagiełło, Casimir Jagiellonian, and others.
+During the 1339 Warsaw Process, they testified against the Teutonic Order.

 szlak cysterski